Youth and Kids Q & A

 How many more weeks until I can hug my granny or grampy?

 Sorry, but it's really hard to know right now how long this will last.
 If everyone is really good at following the directions right now, it can be sooner than later.
 In the mean time you can stay in touch in other ways like calling.

 Fresh air is really important but you should only play with your own family.
 If you play with people from other families, then the virus can be spread to you or to others.

 Why does everyone have to stay home, and not just the sick people?

 Those who aren't sick might still be carrying the virus and not even know it.
 Also, when you are out you are more likely to touch things that have the virus on them, and then you might catch the virus.

 My parents both work in health care, what can our family do to keep them and us safe?

 Health care workers should wash their hands and change their clothes before they go home.
-Make sure everyone in the family is washing their hands often, practicing social distancing, and staying home as much as possible.
+Make sure everyone in the family is washing their hands often, practicing physical distancing, and staying home as much as possible.

 Keep doing those things.
 Remember not to touch your face.
 Don't stop doing all those things, even though it's getting tiring.
 It's very important.